Meet Ross, the team leader for Edinburgh’s Dig Deep Kilimanjaro challenge

 The Edinburgh Kilimanjaro’s ceilidh is on Monday 10th November, with tickets on sale now in the @edinburghkili Instagram bio.

-What kind of people would enjoy something like this?
-Do you need climbing experience?
+Explaining what kind of people would enjoy something like this, Ross explained that you need no climbing experience.

 “Climbing experience doesn’t matter really.
 As much as Kilimanjaro is the world’s tallest free-standing mountain, the climb isn’t all that physically challenging.
 We take things very slowly – it’s four days up and two days down.
 It sounds ridiculous but it’s actually a great way to get into hiking.”